skubed0007/nasembler/Infos_MD/CLI_REFERENCE.md

 ## Environment Variables

-Currently, NASembler does not use any environment variables for configuration.
+Currently, nasembler does not use any environment variables for configuration.

 ## Tips and Tricks